pondermatic/kb-support/readme.txt

 = How do I Add a Submission Form? =

-Create your submission form within Tickets > Submission Forms, and copy the shortcode to any page. i.e. [kbs_submit form="1277"]
+Create your submission form within Tickets > Submission Forms, and copy the shortcode to any page. i.e. [kbs_submit form="1277"].

+A default form with the most popular fields is added during installation.
+Customise this form to meet your needs, or create new forms as required.

-= How do I Show a Customers Ticket History? =
+= How can a Customer view their Ticket History? =

 Place the [kbs_tickets] shortcode on any page.

 = Is there a Pro version with additional features? =

 Extensions are available at [https://kb-support.com/downloads/](https://kb-support.com/downloads/ "KB Support Extensions") to further enhance KB Support features and functionality.
+New extensions are being added regularly.
+[Join our mailing list](http://eepurl.com/cnxWcz) to be the first to hear about new releases!

 == Screenshots ==